 4. Slow Cooker Chicken Enchilada Soup – Paleo Grubs

 This is everything you love about chicken enchiladas without the tortillas but simplified in a bowl.
 It’s a filling, tasty meal with a little heat made the easy way.
-The slow cooker gives you the convenience of saving time and energy but provides a lot of flavor since the ingredients sit together and blend for so long.
+The slow cooker gives you the convenience of saving time and energy but provides a lot of flavors since the ingredients sit together and blend for so long.
 The avocado on top has to be my favorite part.
 Just put the chicken in the bottom of the slow cooker and put the rest of the ingredients on top and let it cook.
 You can either start it cooking in the morning and eat it for dinner or you can start cooking it when you go to bed and it will be ready when you wake up.
 You can either eat it for dinner or lunch respectively.

 5. Fall Harvest Turkey Thai Soup – The Skinny Fork